 My recommended marketing funnel for new course creators

-First, we’ll go in depth into each stage of a marketing funnel.
-For each of them, you’ll learn about your goal and metrics you should be looking, the right content to create, and the tactics you can implement to hit your goals.
+First, we’ll go in-depth into each stage of a marketing funnel.
+For each of them, you’ll learn about your goal and the metrics you should be looking for, the right content to create, and the tactics you can implement to hit your goals.

 You should think of this section of the post as a buffet menu: You can pick and choose the goals, content, and tactics that best fit your business (and just like at a buffet, you should definitely not try to put every available item in your plate.)